mrded/wroom/data/blog/2024-06-14-austrian-alps-trip.md

 Bellow is a draft plan of what we want to do:

 The plan is: (subject to change!)
-- Leaving Friday 14th after work, getting to France.
+- Leaving Friday 14th after work, getting to Belgoim
-- Saturday 15th, all day riding to Austria by fast routes.
+- Saturday 15th, riding to Baden Baden in Black forest
 - We are planning to rent two hotels in Austria, staying 3 days in each, exploring the area around.
-- Saturday 21st, free day, potential rest day or local exploration based on group energy levels.
+- Saturday 21st, riding back, staying in Colmar, France
-- Saturday 22nd, all day riding to France, stay over night in a hotel.
+- Saturday 22nd, riding home
-- Sunday 23rd, getting home
+- Sunday 23rd, day of rest at home

 ## How much?